erikvdbergh/WDSWFairDataSprint/LinkedMetadataExercises.md

 ```

 2. Select all persons that are Female...
 Using the results from the previous query you can browse to get more information.
-For example when clicking on John, it shows that it has a birthdate, a name and ....
+For example when clicking on John, it shows that it has a birthdate, a name and what else?

 ```
 SELECT ?person